 In the example below, the Email Sample includes the Required

 group variable with a value list of 1, 2, 3.

 Learn More: Setup Custom Sample Sources

-If a custom report has been created with defined date ranges, tabs in the field report can be split by date.
+If a custom report has been created with defined date ranges, tabs in the Response Summary can be split by date.

 To begin, create a custom report in the Report (2010).

 Then, create a new report by clicking "+ New Report."